 How did Day Star become Lucifer?

 Lucifer is the Latin for light-bearer, which is not disputed.
-The Latin translation was based on the Greek Septuagint version of the OT which but we all know the original was Hebrew.
-Jerome did the Latin Vulgate as a translation of a translation.
-However, he did eventually seek guidance from Jewish rabbis.
-This explains why the Latin matches the Greek better than the Hebrew.
+The Latin translation of this passage was based on the Greek Septuagint version of the OT.
+Parts of Jerome’s Latin Vulgate as a translation of a translation.
+This was due in part because he didn’t set out initially to translate the whole Bible, just make a revision of the old Latin manuscripts.
+Some of the old Latin was based on the Septuagint.
+However, he did eventually seek guidance from Jewish rabbis to aid his weak Hebrew skills.
+This explains why the Latin matches the Greek better than the Hebrew in some passages.

 We can discuss whether or not this passage is really about Satan in a later post but keeping Lucifer in the text removes any ability to have such discussions on the proper way to interpret the Bible.
 KJV advocates don’t like removing Lucifer because they think day star in confusing or too difficult to understand.
 But it’s more accurate than Lucifer.